-Not even a global pandemic has been able to halt Apple’s history-making ascent, with its share price more than doubling since Covid-19 took a stranglehold on the world in March 2020.
+Not even a global pandemic has been able to halt Apple's history-making ascent, with its share price more than doubling since Covid-19 took a stranglehold on the world in March 2020.
 So, if you’re looking to invest in Apple, it’s not too late to buy Apple shares.
-In this guide, we’ll show you how to buy shares in Apple, where to buy them and more.
+In this guide, we’ll show you how to buy Apple shares, where to buy them and more.

 Apple Inc is one of the world’s strongest brands.
 Not only that, but it’s top of the pile in the world’s growth industry — consumer technology.
 Its position as the industry-leading manufacturer of smartphones, laptops, mobile devices, watches and computers, has generated profits on such a scale that it is sitting on a cash pile of $191bn.

 Apple is often credited with inventing the smartphone.
 The project developing their innovative product even had a code name ‘Purple’ to allow for a show-stopping release.
 The reality is that products such as Palm devices preceded the Apple version.

 However, this demonstrates a core strength of the firm, one that finds favour with investors.
 The loyalty to the brand is so strong that the firm can effectively re-write history and turn weakness into strength.
 It’s more than willing to adopt new ideas of its rivals, rebrand them, and turn them into their own profit-making ventures.